 About

 Dr Carey Gall is a specialist Colorectal Surgeon and member of the Colorectal Surgical Society of Australia and New Zealand (CSSANZ).
-He has completed 9 years of post graduate surgical training in Hobart, Adelaide and Melbourne, including 3 years of sub-specialist colorectal training under the auspices of the CSSANZ.
-During this period he gained experience across a broad range of benign and malignant colorectal conditions.
+He completed 9 years of post graduate surgical training in Hobart, Adelaide and Melbourne, including 3 years of specialist colorectal training.

-Dr Gall commenced consultant practice in February 2006 as a partner of Hobart Colorectal Surgeons.
-Carey lives in Sandy Bay with his wife and son.
-His interests include food and wine, boating, travel and world affairs.
+Dr Gall has been in consultant practice for over 20 years as a partner of Hobart Colorectal Surgeons.
+He offers expertise across a broad range of colorectal conditions including colonoscopy, anal and pelvic floor problems, bowel cancer and inflammatory bowel disease.
+Carey lives in Battery Point with his wife, son and dog.
+His interests include food and wine, travel and world affairs.

 Services